YufengJin/carla/Docs/python_api.md

   [SetSimulatePhysics](#command.SetSimulatePhysics)
   [SetAutopilot](#command.SetAutopilot).
 - <a name="carla.Client.apply_batch_sync"></a>**<font color="#7fb800">apply_batch_sync</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**commands**</font>, <font color="#00a6ed">**due_tick_cue**</font>)
-Executes a list of commands on a single simulation step, blocks until the commands are linked, and returns a list of [`command.Response`](#command.Response) that can be used to determine whether a single command succeeded or not. [sample_code](https://github.com/carla-simulator/carla/blob/10c5f6a482a21abfd00220c68c7f12b4110b7f63/PythonAPI/examples/spawn_npc.py#L112-L116).
+Executes a list of commands on a single simulation step, blocks until the commands are linked, and returns a list of command.Response that can be used to determine whether a single command succeeded or not.
+[Here](https://github.com/carla-simulator/carla/blob/10c5f6a482a21abfd00220c68c7f12b4110b7f63/PythonAPI/examples/spawn_npc.py#L112-L116) is an example of it being used to spawn actors.
     - **Parameters:**
         - `commands` (_list_) – A list of commands to execute in batch.
 The commands available are listed right above, in the function **<font color="#7fb800">apply_batch()</font>**.
         - `due_tick_cue` (_bool_) – A boolean parameter to specify whether or not to perform a [carla.World.tick](#carla.World.tick) after applying the batch in _synchronous mode_.